SaiRav95/Volatility-Smile/README.md

 <br />
 The stock chosen was SBIN which is State Bank of India.
 I chose the Call Option data. <br />

-If you find anything wrong or have any doubts please be free to contact me sairam.ravuri@stonybrook.edu
+If you have any query please be free to contact me sairam.ravuri@stonybrook.edu